Britney Spears is finally free.

 Spears does not seem to understand her body as belonging to herself.
-Which makes sense because under the terms of her conservatorship, it does not seem to belong to her.
-She is not allowed to control what medication her body takes, or what birth control is inserted into it.
-She is not allowed to control how fat her body can get.
-She is not even, apparently, allowed to decide what dances her body does.
+Which makes sense because under the terms of her conservatorship, it does not seem to have belonged to her.
+She was not allowed to control what medication her body took, or what birth control was inserted into it.
+She was not allowed to control how fat her body can get.
+She was not even, apparently, allowed to decide what dances her body did.

 The question of how much control Spears has over her body and her sexuality has been central to her image from the beginning of her career, when she danced down the corridors of a high school in her sexy schoolgirl outfit, age 16, and sang, “Hit me, baby, one more time,” in her signature sexy baby coo.
 The play of that moment depended on the idea that Spears didn’t know, couldn’t possibly know, how sexy she was.

 “All I did was tie up my shirt!”
 Spears told Rolling Stone of the video.
 She was incredibly hot, was the narrative Spears and her handlers were selling, and she was also unaware of her hotness because she was still a child.
 That meant her body was no threat to the presumed male viewer who watched her.
 She could not use it to manipulate them.
 It could be appreciated and desired without fear.